JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 Total for 2 = **+0.464**

 ### 2 Swine Herd (~2000) - destroyed

+Context: The demons cast out by Jesus entered a herd of swine, causing them to run into the sea and drown.

 - ΔOS = -1.00 (Drowned)
 - VSA = 0.10 (Advanced animal - Pig)